SteveJM/Bash-Intro/Exercise2.md

     >   Type: 'cp listing.txt Exercise2Backup'
     >   Type: 'ls -l Exercise2Backup'

     Note here that we didn't really give the copy command a new name for the file, we just specified the name of a directory.
-When the copy commnand saw that the directory was there, it realised that you simply mean to make a copy of 'listing.txt' in the 'Exercise2Backup' directory.
+When the copy command saw that the directory was there, it realised that you simply mean to make a copy of 'listing.txt' in the 'Exercise2Backup' directory.

 9. Alternatively, we can move it to another location.